To Whom Does the Promised Land Belong?

 As an Iranian-American, I often get asked about the crisis in the Muslim world.
 I try to lean into the conversation, knowing a lot of sincere people are grasping for […]

-Jon Piper’s sermon entitled “Israel, Palestine, and the Middle East” speaks to theological footings of the Israel/Palestine issue from a series on Romans.
-Click Here to read or listen to the […]
+John Piper’s sermon titled “Israel, Palestine, and the Middle East” speaks to theological footings of the Israel/Palestine issue from a series on Romans.
+Click Here to read or listen to […]

 Western fears about Islam and Muslims seem to be surging again, and there are political and religious leaders quick to point to anecdotes or news clips that only further incite […]